 All are welcome to drop in on any time we are open, Tuesdays being our busiest evening (great for introductions) and Friday mornings are particularly suitable for those no longer constrained by work.

-We’re located in Unit K6, Pitt Road, Freemantle, Southampton (SO15 3FQ) – for more information about how to get here, see the Visit us page!
+We’re located in Unit F, Pitt Road, Freemantle, Southampton (SO15 3FQ) – for more information about how to get here, see the Visit us page!

-We’ve 10 keyholders so far and plans to increase this significantly, the space opens whenever a keyholder is available to open it; however we commit to always trying to open at the following times in order for guests to come and visit the space:
+We’ve 36 keyholders (as of 2015-04-24) and more are being added all the time, the space opens whenever a keyholder is available to open it; however we commit to open at the following times in order for guests to come and visit the space:

 Saturdays from 2pm